mnott/dissertation-template/Documentation/Clone your own Template.md

 # Clone your own Template

-By default, the `Content` directory contains two folders:
+By default, the `Content` directory contains at least two folders:

-1. Research Proposal: This is some stuff I am writing
+1. Research Proposal: This is some stuff I am writing; I'm leaving this in there as you can probably benefit from it for some advanced usage.
 2. Template: A Template that you can use

 These are all work contexts for the LaTeX shell.